tuck1s/sparkyEvents/README.md

     outfile.csv     output filename, must be writeable.
 Records included are specified in the .ini file. from_time
     to_time         Format YYYY-MM-DDTHH:MM

-Command-line parameters specify
-- action to take
-- list of Subaccounts and sending domains
 ```

 ## Example output